Uunii/1st-Year-at-LAB-University/README.md

 # 🎓 1st Year at LAB University of Applied Sciences (2024–2025)

-> A Mongolian civil engineer walks into a Finnish IT degree.
-No punchline — this is just my life now. 🇲🇳➡️🇫🇮
+> A Mongolian civil engineer walks into a Finnish IT degree. 🇲🇳➡️🇫🇮

 This repo is a snapshot of everything I did, learned, built, and survived during my first year studying **Industrial Information Technology** at LAB University of Applied Sciences, Lahti, Finland.